 EASTERN AFGHANISTAN (Dec.
 14, 2015) -- For the silent warriors of the 303rd Military Intelligence Battalion, 504th Military Intelligence Brigade, who deployed in September and currently provide critical intelligence collection and analysis in Afghanistan, their deployment thus far has been rewarding for Soldiers and valued by commanders.

-Although Soldiers of Task Force Longhorn will be separated from their families through the holiday period, Lt.
+Capt.
+Lorenz believes the unit will measure its deployment success through two primary and multifaceted goals."We are accomplishing our mission if intelligence generated by our unit is successful in driving operational successes, saving lives and diminishing threats across the country," Lorenz said.
+"However, we also devote a large amount of time to training and advising our Afghan military and police counterparts, paving the way for them to be effective in providing security for their own country once we depart."Although Soldiers of Task Force Longhorn will be separated from their families through the holiday period, Lt.
 Col. Covert said the team is already known for its dependability and trustworthiness, which helps build relations and morale.
 Valued as the "ultimate professional teammate," Task Force Longhorn Soldiers are enjoying the work and camaraderie from their partners spanning other units, organizations and nations, Covert said.